 How do I know if the eggs are good or bad without cracking them open?

 Do the water test.
 Put the egg in a container of water; if it sinks, it should be good.
 If it floats, its probably bad and should be discarded.
-Unwashed eggs will last up to two weeks stored at room temperature and even longer in the fridge.
+Unwashed eggs will last up to two weeks stored at room temperature and up to 5 months in the fridge.
 If you decide refrigerate them, they must stay refrigerated until you use them.

 Will the hens be okay if I go away for a few days?

 Yes, going away for a long weekend is fine, our large runs provide the hens with room to move and safety while you are away and as long as the water dispenser is full and you put out enough food for 3 days.
 Anything longer than that and you should have someone come by to check on them, to water and feed them, and collect the eggs.